ktepe/carndT3PathPlanning/README.md

 ptsy.push_back(next_wp0[1]);
 ptsy.push_back(next_wp1[1]);
 ptsy.push_back(next_wp2[1]);

 for (int i=0; i < ptsx.size(); i++)
 {
 // shift car ref angle to 0 deg. double shift_x = ptsx[i] - ref_x;
 double shift_y = ptsy[i] - ref_y;

 ptsx[i] = (shift_x*cos(0-ref_yaw) - shift_y*sin(0-ref_yaw));
 ptsy[i] = (shift_x*sin(0-ref_yaw) + shift_y*cos(0-ref_yaw));
 }

 tk::spline s;

 //set(x,y) points to the spline s.set_points(ptsx, ptsy);
 ```

 ### Conclusions:

-* A path finding algorithm based on a finite state machine is implemented.
+* A pathfinding algorithm based on a finite state machine is implemented.
 In this algorithm, the cost metric and lane change operation were kept simple enough to satisfy the project requirements.
-A more elaborative cost function which includes other vehicle's position and speed would be necessary in real life scenarios.
+A more elaborative cost function which includes other vehicle's position and speed would be necessary for real-life scenarios.

-* Also, I did not implemented circular nature of the track in my implementation.
-At the stransition where car_s is close to max_s, and other vehicles are s values are greater than max_s (then between [0, max-s]) there may be problems, but in my runs i did not notice any problem.
+* Also, I did not implement circular nature of the track in my implementation.
+At the transition where car_s is close to max_s, and other vehicles are s values are greater than max_s (then between [0, max-s]) there may be problems, but in my runs, I did not notice any problem.

 * Overall the project was interesting and very educational, as well as challenging.

-* End of Report

 ---Remaining sections are verbatim copy of the Project's original Readme file----